 Orbotix is a Boulder, Colo.-based TechStars alum, and it makes smartphone-control robot toys.
 Sphero, its first toy which it launched in 2011, is a rolling ball with an ARM processor and a companion smartphone app.
 It uses artificial intelligence and robot-controlled motors to roll around.

 It released its SDK in 2011, which has yielded 35 apps to date, developed both by Orbotix and outside developers, for games that incorporate Orbotix toys.

 At this year’s CES show, the company unveiled its upcoming toy, Ollie, which looks like a rolling dumbbell.
 The toy is slated to come out in Fall 2014 and sell for under $100.
 Ollie has updated artificial intelligence capabilities for its driving and is programmable, meaning that kids as young as 7 can learn to program by making custom apps for the device.

 The company was founded in 2010 by Ian Bernstein and Adam Wilson.
 Orbotix graduated from the TechStars Boulder program in 2010.

 We create connected toys, fusing emerging technology with the latest innovations in robotics to offer a new kind of open play experience.
-With our smart robots and open software we hope to inspire the next generation of inventors and p... read more »
+With our smart robots and open software we hope to i...
+All Orbotix news »